section-engineering-education/engineering-education/content/articles/introduction-to-web-scraping-with-javascript-and-puppeteer/index.md

 published: true
 url: /introduction-to-web-scraping-with-javascript-and-puppeteer/
 title: Introduction to Web Scraping With JavaScript and Puppeteer
-description: This article takes the reader through Web Scraping With JavaScript and Puppeteer.
+description: This article takes the reader through web scraping with javaScript and puppeteer.
 Web scraping enables users to get data from any website even if it does not provide a public API and display it on a web page.
 author: kevin-murimi
 date: 2021-09-05T00:00:00-17:50
 topics: []